athivvat/timeline.ai/README.md

-# Timeline AI
+# A Timeline AI

-The Birth of Artificial Intelligence
+The History of AI: A Timeline of Artificial Intelligence